CruftCommander/Sort-By-Schlong/README.md

 # SortBySchlong – Desktop Icon Shape Arranger for Windows

+**Penetrate the monotony of your Windows workspace.**

-SortBySchlong helps you arrange your Windows desktop icons by penis.
+SortBySchlong gives your Windows desktop icons a bit more… *structure.*
+It organizes them into a tasteful, vertically oriented geometric arrangement inspired by the classic silhouette you’re probably imagining right now.

-Unlike traditional UI-driven applications, this tool executes silently and is designed to be triggered by:
+Unlike traditional UI-driven applications, this tool operates quietly in the background and is intended to be triggered by:

-1. A simple **console harness** used for development and direct execution.
+1. A lightweight **console harness** for development and direct execution.
-2. A planned **Windows Explorer context menu extension** that adds a new option: `Sort by → Penis`.
+2. A planned **Windows Explorer context menu extension** offering a new, refined option:

-The first release includes one pre-defined shape provider:
+   `Sort by → Penis`
+   (Because symmetry matters.)

+The debut release ships with a single arrangement engine:
 - **PenisShapeProvider**
+  (Providing a firm foundation for future shapes.)

 ---

 ## Features
-- Programmatically rearranges desktop icons using Win32 ListView messages
+- Rearranges desktop icons using Win32 ListView messages
-- Headless (heh) execution with no GUI components
+- Fully headless execution (the application keeps things discreet)
-- Clean modular architecture for additional shapes
+- Extensible architecture designed to handle new shapes as they emerge
-- Designed for future support of a scriptable shape definition language
+- Future-ready scriptable layout system
-- Provides a console tool for easy debugging and testing
+- Console harness for easy debugging and hands-on testing
-- Shell extension integration planned for Windows Explorer
+- Planned shell integration for one-click… sorting

 ---